-Clara Gerdes, from Davidson, North Carolina, is a fifth-year student at the Curtis Institute of Music in Philadelphia, PA where she studies organ with Alan Morrison and harpsichord with Leon Schelhase.
-(Her previous teachers have included Jane Cain and Jacqueline Yost.)
-She received first prizes in the Albert Schweitzer, AGO-Quimby Mid-Atlantic Regional and UNCSA School of the Arts organ competitions and was the recipient of the first annual AGO Pogorzelski-Yankee scholarship.
-She has performed extensively throughout the U.S, at venues such as the Cathedral of Saint John the Divine in New York, St. Thomas Church, 5th Ave, the Cathedral Basilica of the Sacred Heart in Newark, NJ, Kimmel Center for the Performing Arts in Philadelphia, Washington National Cathedral and at Harvard and Princeton universities.
-She has given recitals at the 2017 Mid-Atlantic and 2018 National conventions of the American Guild of Organists, and at Spoleto Festival USA, the Oregon Bach Festival, Philadelphia International Festival of the Arts and the Uncommon Music Festival in Sitka, Alaska.
-Her performances have been broadcast on Pipedreams and WDAV 89.9 plus other local stations in the Philadelphia and Wilkes-Barre, PA area.
+Clara Gerdes, from Davidson, North Carolina, is a first-year Master’s Degree student at Yale University Institute of Sacred Music where she studies with Martin Jean.
+She recently graduated from the Curtis Institute of Music where she studied with Alan Morrison.
+She received first prizes in the Albert Schweitzer, AGO-Quimby Mid-Atlantic Regional and UNCSA School of the Arts organ competitions and was the recipient of the first annual Pogorzelski-Yankee scholarship, awarded by the AGO.
+She has performed around the United States at a variety of events, including the 2017 Mid-Atlantic Regional and 2018 National Conventions of the American Guild of Organists, and was featured as recitalist at the 2019 Annual Colloquium of the Church Music Association of America.
+She has performed at the Spoleto Festival, Oregon Bach Festival, Philadelphia International Festival of the Arts held at the Kimmel Center, Charleston Bach Festival and most recently the Uncommon Music Festival in Sitka, Alaska.